xeokit/xeokit-docs/blog/2025-07-07-xeovision-dotbim/index.md

 So there are many different ways how you can transfer you .bim files using xeo.vision.

+For instance take a look at this video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/sybo0PeYWCU?si=uJEi62spK9tdF5AT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For instance take a look at this video: https://www.youtube.com/watch?v=sybo0PeYWCU This one comes from Grzegorz Olszewski who created dotbim-Tekla connector: https://github.com/LetsConstructIT/dotbim-Tekla
+This one comes from Grzegorz Olszewski who created dotbim-Tekla connector: https://github.com/LetsConstructIT/dotbim-Tekla

 ## Conclusion